 The Institute was founded in 2004 by Professor Colin Ingram (1960-2013) and Professor Anya Hurlbert.
-Professor David Burn took over as Director of the Institute in August 2014.
+It is now headed by Professor Zofia Chrzanowska-Lightowlers, chair in mitochondrial biology.
 Neuroscience research has a long and esteemed history in Newcastle dating back to 1864.
 You can download in full A History of Neuroscience at Newcastle (PDF: 920KB).

-We aim to develop vibrant and productive interactions between researchers within our Institute, with other Faculty of Medical Sciences research institutes and with external groups, aligning with the University’s core mission of ‘Excellence with a Purpose’.
+We aim to develop vibrant and productive interactions between researchers within our Institute, with other Faculty of Medical Sciences research institutes and with external groups, aligning with the University’s core mission.
 Our research strategy also addresses the Societal Challenge of the needs and opportunities relating to healthy and unhealthy ageing via the Newcastle University Institute for Ageing.

 Our research is grouped into four broad research themes: